BDehapiot/BDWorkshop_Fiji-DividingCells/README.md

 ### Step 3

-Finally, we will now merge our macros...
+Finally, we will now merge our macros by fitting the detection procedure within the for loop we just created.

 ⚠️ Check iteration indexes (i, j)